Miya Bholat Miya Bholat

 Mar 03, 2026

-1. Safety failures are financially catastrophic.
-A single serious accident can trigger years of increased insurance and legal exposure.
+1. Safety Failures Are Financially Catastrophic.
+A single serious accident can trigger years of increased insurance, legal exposure, and lost contract opportunity.

-6. Incident analysis prevents repeat accidents.
-Root cause investigations turn setbacks into system improvements.
+6. Incident Analysis Prevents Repeat Accidents.
+Root cause investigations and near-miss documentation turn setbacks into system improvements rather than isolated events.

 The Real Cost of Fleet Safety Failures (And Why Most Companies Underestimate It)